Here’s what you need to know about fire-rated glass and framing common misconceptions to get started on your next project.

 Likewise for fire-rated framing systems, design professionals now can specify sleek assemblies for windows, doors and curtain walls.
 A case in point is new generation steel fire-rated frames.
 The frames are formed in an extrusion-like process that results in thin profiles, with well-defined edges that more closely match the look of non-rated frames.
 Where necessary, design teams can specify these frames in a wide array of colors, materials, and finishes.
 This helps to better match the fire-rated frames with neighboring door, window and curtain wall applications.

-Select fire-rated glazing products are also available with bullet resistance ratings.
-For example, Pilkington Pyrostop® fire-resistant transparent wall panels are available as a single glazing panel with up to a Level III bullet resistance rating and two-hour fire ratings.
+Select fire-rated glazing products are also available with forced-entry and bullet resistance ratings.
+For example, Pilkington Pyrostop® BR fire-resistant transparent wall panels are available as a single glazing panel with up to a Level VIII bullet resistance rating according to UL 752 standards and two-hour fire ratings.
+In addition, TGProtect™ FR System protects against fire and forced-entry, meeting HP White 5-aa10 and is certified to ASTM E2395 standards.
 Such products can help delay intruders and enable occupants to see danger approaching, while also standing guard against the threat of fire.
 These multifunctional products are ideal for entryways and other areas where improved security is critical to the wellbeing of occupants.

 A common misconception is that high-performance fire-rated glazing systems cost too much.
 As they're increasingly under constricted budgets, architects are questioning every building element.
 Those who are used to working primarily with traditional polished wired glass, sometimes ask if modern high-performance, wireless fire-rated glazing is worth the extra cost.
 With today's wide range of products, from ceramic glazing to transparent wall panels, TGP usually can help you find a solution that meets your project’s budget.